mbjackson1035/CombineCSVFiles/README.md

     -Inspect the combined file to find that it handles special character sets
 Step 3.
 Test both good and bad files:
     -Copy all files from ./Test/all_files
-    -Delete combined.csv created from
+    -Delete combined.csv created from Step 2
     -Run (python combine_csv_files.py)
     -File Defunct_5.csv has no header.
-If the first file has no header, the program will stop -Delete Defunct_5.csv and rerun.
+If the first file processed has no header, the program will stop -Delete or move Defunct_5.csv and rerun.
-    -Notice the warnings and inspect the created csv file (combined.csv) -Note only csv files are processed
+    -Notice the warnings and inspect the created csv file (combined.csv) -Note only csv files are processed.
+All other file types are ignored - including a file misspelled as cvs.
 Step 4.
 Now run using your own files.
 Inside the config.ini file, change the values of the
     input directory (input_directory_path) and the combined file name (output_filename).